 It should be noted that the recommended founding depths are the minimum depths.
-As discussed in Section 4.2.3, groundwater seepage was measured between 2.3 m and 4.0 m bgs (Assumed Elevation 96.77 m to 97.74 m) in some of the test pits.
+As discussed in Section 4.2.3, groundwater seepage was measured between 1.5 m and 1.7 m bgs (Assumed Elevation 98.24 m to 97.38 m) in the test pits and monitoring wells.
 It is recommended that the footing depths of any permanent structures be founded at a maximum depth of 0.6 m above the stabilized groundwater table.
-Geotechnical and/or hydrogeological drilling is recommended to assist in delineating the depth to groundwater across the site, once the final design layout of buildings and services is available.
-More accurate assessment of allowable bearing pressure would also be possible.